A lot of people ask me about how to become a CMA.

 On the other hand, to join the CGMA you must go through the AICPA or CIMA.

-The CIMA pathway is similar to the CMA insofar as candidates must fulfill 3 years of management accounting work experience, be a CIMA member and pass 12 individual CIMA exams.
+The Chartered Institute of Management Accountants (CIMA) pathway is similar to the CMA insofar as candidates must fulfill 3 years of management accounting work experience, be a CIMA member and pass 12 individual CIMA exams.

-The AICPA route is a much longer process because you must be a member as well as be an active CPA.
+The American Institute of Chartered Public Accountants (AICPA) route is a much longer process because you must be a member as well as be an active CPA.
 This means you must have passed all 4 parts of the CPA exam and earned that certificate prior to acquiring 3 years of management accounting work experience and then passing the CGMA exam.

 This route is ideal if you already have your CPA certificate and want to add the CMA designation to your resume as well.